NBlancs/dental-clinic-form-submission-java/readme.md

 #### --> IDE: ApacheNetbeans 20

 ## This is what the application looks like.
 ## Note: Text or buttons might be missing.
-This is because the images here are to be used for background purposes only.
+This is because the images here are used for background purposes only.
 When you run the application, there should be no problem whatsoever.

 #### Login Frame for Patients
 <img src="src\dentalclinic-bg-frms\login-frm-patient.png" alt="Alt Text">